beakerbrowser/beaker/README.md

 ```

 This invokes [the mad king](http://nerdist.com/wp-content/uploads/2016/05/the-mad-king-game-of-thrones.jpg), who will torch your `node_modules/`, and do the full install/rebuild process for you.
+(We chose that command name when GoT was still cool.)
 `npm start` should work afterward.

 If you're doing development, `npm run watch` to have assets build automatically.